Timezone 1 (9am-3pm UK time):

 This stunning design is based on a coif in the collection of the V&A museum in London.
-It dates from the early 1600’s and is worked with red silk and highlighted with silver spangles.
+It dates from the 16th century and is worked with red silk and highlighted with silver spangles.

 The techniques covered make this class suitable to all levels of experience.
 Stitches included are back stitch, buttonhole, seeding.

 Originally offered as part of the May 2021 Festival.